liqd/adhocracy3/docs/source/JS_Guidelines.rst

    -  If chain elements are many lines long, it is ok to avoid chaining.
-In this case, if chaining is used, newlines and comments between chain elements are encouraged.
+In this case, if chaining is used, newlines and chaining.
+In this case, if chaining is used anyway, newlines and comments between chain elements are encouraged.

    -  Layout: Each function (also the first one) starts a new line.
 The